Before I had kids, I always pictured myself as a calm, loving, happy, and nurturing mother. I was sometimes. I still am sometimes.

 For the sake of brevity, I have just two things to comment on as we strive to be calmer parents.

-The truth is that parenting is h-a-r-d, no one’s perfect and it’s important to give yourself grace and credit when it’s do.
+The truth is that parenting is h-a-r-d, no one’s perfect and it’s important to give yourself grace and credit when it’s due.

-Calm Parenting: one of the best parts about working with parents is seeing how quickly a shift in parenting strategies can calm down both the kids and the parents.
-When we learn one simple skill to stop fueling our kids’ habit of not listening to us, calm settles in to the moments that used to be hot points of stress and arguing.
+One of the best parts about working with parents is seeing how quickly a shift in parenting strategies can calm down both the kids and the parents.
+When we learn one simple skill to stop fueling our kids’ habit of not listening to us, a calm settles into the moments that used to be hot points of stress and arguing.
 Here is an idea to help you find your “calm” as a parent…